konovod/pasecs/README.md

   // create systems
   systems = TECSSystems.Create(world);
-  systems.add(UpdatePositionSystem) //you can add a created system or just pass a class
+  systems.add(UpdatePositionSystem); //you can add a created system or just pass a class

   // run systems
   systems.Init;